intersystems-community/cache-tort-git/README.md

 2. Chose menu Create Repo.
 Press OK.
 One more time.
 3. Now menu has full view.
 4. A new menu item appears in context menu — "Git -> Add to Source Control".
-5. Chose elements you want to add to Git.
+5. Choose elements you want to add to Git.
 These programs, classes, csp-pages etc. are exported to hdd-folder and automatically synchronized with it every time when you open or save them in Studio.
-6. Chose menu Commit.
+6. Choose menu Commit.
 7. Select all files, right-click on them and choose "Add".
 8. Write comment and press "Commit"
 9. Now you can immediately push changes to server